 © Mihai Stetcu/Red Bull Content Pool

-In addition to this incredible feat, Kobayashi possesses a unique style that's characterized by an explosive, dynamic takeoff.
+In addition to this incredible feat, Kobayashi possesses a unique style that's characterised by an explosive, dynamic take-off.
 He also has an unmatched ability to maintain a stable and aerodynamic position in flight.
 His graceful departure off the slope has also led to perfect scores at the highest level of competition.

 In terms of victories, his most impressive accomplishments include winning the Four Hills Tournament on three occasions and topping the Ski Jumping World Cup rankings during the 2018/19 season.